Rookout/docs/docs/node-setup.md

 exports.handler = rookout.wrap(handler, {labels={"env":"dev"})};
 ```

+**Notice:**  Rookout agent syncs his breakpoint in the backgroud so a potential race exist while launching you lambda app for the first time.
+It might take up to one second to apply all the breakpoints so you might consider triggering your lambda more than once.

 Refer to the [SDK API](#sdk-api-1) for the available optional options

 For more information, please check out our [deployment-examples](deployment-examples.md).